What is WOKE Ideology, and Where Did It Come From?

 30 years earlier, a similar incident caused a nationwide stir.
 Rodney King was pulled from his vehicle and beaten half to death by the police, resulting in resounding anger and fear throughout the Black community, sparking the infamous LA riots.
 Shortly after, my mom gave me the talk.
 She explained what us and them meant, determined to prepare me for possible experiences as a Black person in America.
 I didn’t know it then, but it was my first lesson in wokeness.

 Although the term has changed over time, it traces back to Black communities during the civil rights movement, referring to a consciousness of individuals who were socially or politically aware of racial discrimination and systemic injustices.
-Today, it’s a catchall term for inequities concerning gender, sexuality, classism (privilege), and ableism and is responsible for new movements like feminism, LGBTQ+, and indigenous rights.
+Today, it’s a catchall term for inequities concerning gender, sexuality, classism (privilege), and ableism and is responsible for new extreme movements like feminism, LGBTQ+, and others.

 I call this “new wokeness” or woke ideology since it generalizes all marginalized issues and polarizes anyone who doesn’t share the beliefs or perspectives.
 It suggests only underrepresented individuals are worthy of acknowledgment and support.
 And that white individuals should feel guilt, shame and apologize for their whiteness.

-Despite the DEI commitment evaluation reaching over $240 billion, new wokeness threatens progress.
+Despite the DEI commitment evaluation reaching over $240 billion, "new" wokeness threatens progress.
 It’s disruptive and not in the new opportunity or untapped market way.
-It is responsible for DEI's media manipulation and political polarization, which is seen in daily headlines.
-According to media and politicians, DEI wants white people to be punished for past offenses to marginalized communities.
+It is responsible for media manipulation and political polarization, seen in daily headlines.
+According to media and politicians, the sole function of DEI is to punish white people for past offenses to Black and brown communities.
 The soundbites portray DEI as the culprit for attacking whiteness, traditional values and privilege.
-This is new wokeness, not DEI.
-Consequently, the misrepresentation has led to mountains of corporations, non-profits and government agencies abandoning DEI initiatives.
+It's not DEI.
+It's the adopters of "new wokeness."
+Consequently, the misrepresentation has led to mountains of corporations, non-profits and government agencies pulling back on DEI initiatives.
+And I believe this is only the beginning.

 According to the 2021 Department of Labor, nearly 50% of the food & beverage industry comprises minorities.
 Sounds good, right?
 However, according to a 2022 Deloitte report, food & beverage is still 58% behind other industries in minority representation in leadership positions.
-Believing the new woke narrative could paralyze the food and beverage industry, including negative consequences for workplace culture and talent acquisition, customer perception, and the ability to innovate and adapt in a rapidly evolving market.
+Believing the new woke narrative could paralyze the food and beverage industry, including negative consequences for workplace culture and talent acquisition, customer perception, and the ability to innovate and adapt in an insanely competitive market.

-Both new wokeness and DEI recognize the reality of intersectionality and that individuals hold multiple social identities, resulting in different experiences.
-The key differentiator is new wokeness, which specifically calls out privilege, while DEI focuses on inclusion.
+Both "new" wokeness and DEI recognize the reality of intersectionality and that individuals hold multiple social identities, resulting in different experiences.
+The key differentiator is "new" wokeness, which specifically calls out white privilege, while DEI focuses on equity and inclusion.
 I wish all the noise affecting DEI were wrong, but it’s not.
 Like any other industry, some give it a bad name.
 According to an HBR study, American companies have spent over $8 billion in DEI training, yet reports of progress are abysmal.
-Combining the ineffectiveness of over 80% of DEI programs with the obnoxious perspective of new wokeness, and boom, DEI is less credible.
-But we need it.
+Combining the ineffectiveness of over 80% of DEI programs with the obnoxious perspective of "new" wokeness, and boom, the writing is on the wall.
+Shame, because we need diversity.
 Now more than ever.

-By dismantling DEI (particularly in schools), we eliminate truth and fail to provide individuals with a comprehensive understanding of social issues to promote critical thinking and inclusion.
+By dismantling DEI (particularly in schools), we eliminate truth and fail to provide individuals with a comprehensive understanding of real-life issues to promote critical thinking and inclusion.
 Regardless of which side of the fence you’re on, the role of educational institutions is to prepare students (our future business, community and political leaders) for the real world.
-The responsibility of business leaders is to take DEI seriously by doing more than performative training and speaking up for the importance of DEI to the business world.
+The responsibility of business leaders is to take diversity seriously by doing more than performative training (as aggressively promoted by the Big 4) and speaking up for the importance of it to the business world.
 Basically, do more than check boxes.

 A world that, according to the US Census Bureau, will drastically change over the next 20-plus years, resulting in a new majority and white minority population.
-Eliminating DEI initiatives puts us at risk of repeating the same cycles of division and dishonesty while keeping it equips us with the cultural competency, empathy and understanding to succeed in a diverse world.
-We need collaborative leaders who navigate various cultural environments, leading to better (and inclusive) business decisions.
+Eliminating diversity initiatives puts us at risk of repeating the same cycles of division and dishonesty, while keeping it equips us with the cultural competency, and competitiveness to innovate and succeed in a globally diverse market.
+We need collaborative leaders who navigate various cultural environments, leading to better business decisions.

 Companies like Starbucks would benefit from (real) DEI.
-Instead, they took a new woke approach to the 2018 incident in Philadelphia where two Black men were discriminated against.
+Instead, they took a "new" woke approach to the 2018 incident in Philadelphia where two Black men were discriminated against.
 The coffee conglomerate was recently ordered to pay $25 million for firing white employees who weren’t even involved.
-Decisions like that cause mistrust in DEI effectiveness and chip away at its credibility and, consequently, its necessity.
-Still, I assure you, we need DEI.
+Decisions like that exacerbate mistrust in diversity relevance.
+Still, I assure you, we need diversity.
+Not necessarily DEI, but diversity.

 Pence’s statement is tone-deaf.
 Colorblindness is not the answer.
 I am a Black woman and not uncomfortable being described as a Black woman.
 Seeing color isn’t the problem.
 Pretending you don't is a problem.
 Treating someone differently because of their skin color is a problem.
 Refusing to acknowledge that life experiences can vary based on skin color is a problem.
 Suggesting that all doors are open regardless of skin color is a lie and a problem.